 Proposed Solution

-This is an AI-powered project profit margin goal tracking and root cause analysis; Ultimately, it provides customers with actionable task recommendations.
+This is an AI-powered project profit margin goal tracking and root cause analysis tool; Ultimately, it provides customers with actionable task recommendations.

 User Flow